Sasa Mochi with Sweet Kinako (Kinako Mochi Recipe)

 - Bring a pot of plenty of water to a boil

-- When they become soft enough, take them out from the pot and coat with the sweet Kinako flour
+- When they become soft enough, take them out from the pot and coat them with the prepared, sweetened Kinako

 - Enjoy Kinako Mochi!

-- Note that the cooked Mochi rice cake is very sticky and chewy, so please be cautious not to choke on it
+- Note that the cooked mochi is very chewy and sticky, so please be cautious not to choke on it